Emergency services in South Yorkshire and Humberside declare major incident as wildfires rage

 "If you smell smoke please keep windows and doors closed.
 Please only call 999 if you have a genuine emergency," the team said.

+"Our resilience plans have been put into action and we’ve responded to a number of large incidents today."

+"We’ve still be able to retain the ability to respond to threats/ risks to life across the city and county."

-While West Yorkshire Fire and Rescue did not officially declare a major incident, they did say they were having a very busy day.
+West Yorkshire Fire and Rescue also said they were having a very busy day.

 "Our control team are still receiving a very high number of calls as we deal with several weather incidents across West Yorkshire Please only dial 999 in an emergency," they said.